-A respondent likewise may not subpoena the affidavits from the witnesses themselves; indeed, an employer violates section 8(a)(1) of the Act by subpoenaing Board affidavits given by its employees.
-See Santa Barbara News-Press, 358 NLRB No. 155 (2012), reaffd.
+A respondent likewise may not subpoen the affidavits from the witnesses themselves; indeed, an employer violates Section 8(a)(1) of the Act by subpoenaing Board affidavits given by its employees.
+See Santa Barbara News-Press, 358 NLRB 1539 (2012), reaffd.
 361 NLRB No. 88 (2014).

 Respondent not entitled to statements of its own witness.
 Respondents are not entitled to Jencks statements of their own witnesses.
 Clear Channel Outdoor, Inc., 346 NLRB 696 n.
 1 (2006).
 This is true even if called as an adverse or hostile witness under FRE 611(c).
+See

-See Kenrich Petrochemicals, Inc., 149 NLRB 910, 911 n.
-2 (1964) (respondent was not entitled to Jencks statement given by charging party, as charging party was called by respondent as an adverse witness); and NLRB v.
+Kenrich Petrochemicals, Inc., 149 NLRB 910, 911 n.
+2 (1964) (respondent was not entitled to a Jencks statement given by the charging party, as the charging party was called by respondent as an adverse witness).
+See also NLRB v.
 Duquesne Electric Co., 518 F.2d 701, 705 (3d Cir.
-1975) (upholding judge's application of Kenrich Petrochemicals where respondent called a discriminatee to testify, noting that FRCP 43(b) [now FRE 611(c)] only authorizes leading questions, not cross-examination).
-Note, however, that the court in Duquesne suggested that respondent might have been entitled to the discriminatee's affidavit to impeach if "she had given testimony damaging to the [respondent'] case, which she never did."
+1975).
+The court there upheld the ALJ's application of Kenrich Petrochemicals where the respondent called a discriminatee to testify, noting that FRCP 43(b) [now FRE 611(c)] only authorizes leading questions, not cross-examination.
+However, the court suggested that respondent might have been entitled to the discriminatee's affidavit to impeach if "she had given testimony damaging to the [respondent'] case, which she never did."
 518 F.2d at 705.